tliron/turandot/README.md

 **Day 2+: Cloud-native Operations.** Once they are up and running the services should orchestrate themselves by adapting to changing internal and external conditions, as well as triggered and manual actions from operations.
-Changes include scaling, healing, as well as more elaborate transformations.
+Changes include scaling, healing, migration, as well as more elaborate transformations.
 The Turandot operator will continue to monitor these changes and update the Clout.
 Components can refer to the Clout as "single source of truth" to see the complete topology in order to make self-orchestration decisions, as well as checking against policies to which they must or can